City Walls one way system

 - in icy or slippery conditions

-In cold weather the walls are inspected at 7.00am.
-We'll open the walls if it's safe to do so.
+In cold weather the walls are inspected at 7.00am each day.
+If the walls are not safe when inspected they will remain closed all day.

 Filming and events on the City Walls